jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 ### 226A Disclosure of enrolment information by institutions
 (1) In this section, unless the context otherwise requires,—
   - **allowance** means an allowance established by regulations made under section 303, or identified by Gazette notice under section 307AB
-  - **benefit** means an unemployment benefit or a sickness benefit under the Social Security Act 1964, or an independent youth benefit under section 60F of that Act
+  - **benefit** means an unemployment benefit or a sickness benefit under the Social Security Act 1964
   - **chief executive** means the chief executive of the department
   - **department** means the department for the time being responsible for the administration of the Social Security Act 1964 and for the administration of Part 25
   - **specified period** means any period specified in a notice under subsection (3)